chuckmasterson/chuckmasterson.github.io/_posts/2015-12-23-land-search-2-the-draw.md

 down a narrow, hilly, wet, old highway, narrowed further sometimes with snow that hadn’t melted yet from their nine-inch storm last week.
-We pulled over next to their gate, with its signpost stacked with different handmade signs (<span class="small-caps">The Draw / Permaculture Sanctuary / Waters Edge / Nursery / Garden</span>), and discovered to our mild shock that we could actually stand and walk.
+We pulled over next to their gate, with its signpost stacked with different handmade signs (<span class="smallcaps">The Draw / Permaculture Sanctuary / Waters Edge / Nursery / Garden</span>), and discovered to our mild shock that we could actually stand and walk.
 I don’t remember any other occasions when I’ve been quite so thankful to get out of a car.